apache/stratos/extensions/load-balancer/lvs-extension/INSTALL.md

-# Installing Apache Stratos Nginx Extension
+# Installing Apache Stratos LVS Extension

 Apache Stratos LVS Extension could be used for integrating LVS load balancer with Apache Stratos.
 Please follow below steps to proceed with the installation: